The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

-We can iterate this process, applying this algorithm on the new braid $L_1$ and obtaining $L_2$, and so on until we got $L_{k-1}$ with only one component.
+We can iterate this process, applying this algorithm on the new braid $L_1$ and obtaining $L_2$, and so on until we get $L_{k-1}$ with only one component.
 After composing all these branch coverings, we obtain a branch covering $\varphi: S^3 \to S^3$ branched along a knot $L_{k-1}$ with the properties that we wanted in the first place.
+This completes the proof of Theorem \ref{thm:main-theorem-translation-to-openbooks}.